RWTH-EBC/AixWeather/README.md

 **Modelica ReaderTMY3:**

-TMY3 reader from the [IBPSA](https://github.com/ibpsa/modelica-ibpsa) library used in the [AixLib](https://github.com/RWTH-EBC/AixLib) library: [OpenModelica](https://build.openmodelica.org/Documentation/Buildings.BoundaryConditions.WeatherData.ReaderTMY3.html).
+TMY3 reader from the [IBPSA](https://github.com/ibpsa/modelica-ibpsa) library used in the [AixLib](https://github.com/RWTH-EBC/AixLib) library.
+Model info at [OpenModelica](https://build.openmodelica.org/Documentation/Buildings.BoundaryConditions.WeatherData.ReaderTMY3.html).
 It claims to use mainly [TMY3 data](https://www.nrel.gov/docs/fy08osti/43156.pdf), though we found that the pressure is used in mbar instead of Pa.
 Further deviations possible.

-Additional information for AixLib users:
+Additional information for AixLib users.

 Weatherdata usage in the low order model (LOM):

 Used in LOM:
 - TDryBul
 - RelHum